-In a previous grammar post, I explained how to use used to to talk about things you did in the past but you don’t do now.
+In a previous grammar lesson, you learned how to use used to to talk about things you did in the past but you don’t do now.

-In the listening lesson “53 Years!”, I talked about things my parents did when they were dating.
-I said…
+In the listening lesson “53 Years Together!”, I talked about things my parents did when they were dating.
+I said …

 In English, the modal verb would can also be used to talk about things that happened regularly or things you did regularly in the past.
 Specifically, would is used to talk about repeated activities, habits or events in the past.

-You can use would the same way you use used to EXCEPT would is NOT used to talk about past states (past truths):
+Would can be use the same way as used to EXCEPT would is NOT used to talk about past states:

 I used to smoke, but I quit last year.